behu-kea/python-basics/lectures/week-49.md

 - Create a function called `getCircleArea`.
 It should have the `radius` of the circle as parameter and return the circle area.
 What happens if we dont return anything in the function?

-- Write a method that as a parameter gets a number.
-It should then print to the console if the number is negative, positive or zero

 - Write a program that replaces all spaces with 👏 and makes the text uppercase.

   ```